reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 }

 ```
 We have overridden the life cycle methods of `FutureCallback`.
-We have also mentioned the response type `SimpleHttpResponse` it will receive when HTTP request call is completed.
-When the call fails, we opt to raise exception in `failed`.
+We have also mentioned the response type `SimpleHttpResponse` it will receive when the HTTP request call is completed.
+When the call fails, we opt to raise an exception in `failed`.

-Now Let's see how to use this custom callback.
+Now Let's see how to use this custom callback:

 ```java
 public Map<String, String> getUserWithPipelining(